AutoMapper/AutoMapper/docs/Flattening.md

 When you map multiple child objects, the order in the `IncludeMembers` call becomes relevant.
 When mapping a destination member, the first match wins, starting with the source object itself and then with the included child objects in the order you specified.
 So in the example above, `Name` is mapped from the source object itself and `Description` from `InnerSource` because it's the first match.

-IncludeMembers integrates with ReverseMap.
+IncludeMembers integrates with `ReverseMap`.
 An included member will be reversed to
 ```c#
 ForMember(destination => destination.IncludedMember, member => member.MapFrom(source=>source))
 ```